 Special consideration will be given to submissions clearly leading toward the construction of productive nanosystems.
 Applicants wishing further information on the field of the prize are referred to the Technology Roadmap for Productive Nanosystems and the book Nanosystems: Molecular Machinery, Manufacturing, and Computation (Wiley Interscience, 1992).

-A committee chaired by a previous Feynman Prize recipient will be asked to select this year’s honorees.
+A committee chaired by a previous Feynman Prize recipient was asked to select this year’s honorees.